Guns, religion, and patriotism go together. Some Americans are bothered by that trio being mixed together.

-When some people make spiritual progress, they aquire a belief that they no longer need to use weapons to protect the people of a land.
-All that is needed is spiritual protection.
-Each to his own position, but the feeling of not being on the defense is an incorrect Bible conclusion.
+When some people make spiritual progress, they aquire a belief that they no longer need to use weapons to protect the people of a land or themselves.
+All they need is spiritual protection.
+Each to his own belief-system, but the feeling of not being on the defense is an incorrect Bible conclusion.

 The Bible says that spiritual things are foolishness to the nonbeliever.
 (See 1st.
 Corinthians 2:14) Let's not be foolish, too.
 If you take away all the guns from citizens, only bad guys will own guns, and the bad actors will terrify anybody.

 There is a Pollyanna belief that when people become spiritual, they have to give up any fight or flight instincts in themselves.
 For example, the Amish, the Baha'i, the Brethern, the Jehovah Witness, and the Mennonite religions won't participate in the military in their own lands based on their spiritual beliefs.
 They aren't alone.

 In modern Israel, a wall being built for its security, and citizens walking around with weapons, is interpreted as aggressive by Israel's neighbors and by some leaders in the United Nations.
 The alternative would be worse: No wall, less weapons, more casualties.

 An example of weapons used in the Bible is the account of the Prophet Nehemiah.
 Nehemiah was commissioned by the King to build a wall around Jerusalem.
 The enemies of Israel said that Jerusalem was safe without a wall.
 Nehemiah knew better and ordered all his carpenters and workman to have a tool in one hand and a weapon in the other hand readied for enemy attacks.
 The wall was built and protected Jerusalem.
 (The Book of Nehemiah, chapters 1 - 6)

 If we could get away from believing extremist positions of either too many guns or strict gun control, is it possible to find a common-sense middle ground on this hotbed issue?
 Like it or not, guns are an important topic for the protection of a people.
 Weapons were so important an issue that the founders of the United States wrote a Second Amendment to the Constitution to protect gun ownership.